TheOddCell/pmmm/README.md

 Run the following commands as root:
 ```
 mkdir /bedrock/strata/pmmm
-git clone https://github.com/TheOddCell/pmmm.git /bedrock/strata/pmmm # you may also copy the files you have done your stuff to to this directory
+git clone https://github.com/TheOddCell/pmmm.git /bedrock/strata/pmmm
+# you may also copy the files you have done your stuff to to this directory instead of git cloning to it
 brl show pmmm
 brl enable pmmm
 git submodule update --remote --merge
 ```
+### Removal
+To remove pmmm, run the command `brl remove -d pmmm`. ***This will remove all scripts and not cleanly remove any fetch scripts.
+Please be sure to remove any installed packages before doing this.***